yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-app-service.md

 Now that our cluster is running in the cloud, we can seed it with data using the provided `schema.sql` and `data.sql` files.

 1. Use the [YugabyteDB Cloud Shell](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-connect/connect-cloud-shell/)to connect to your cluster.
-1. Execute the `schema.sql` script against your cluster.
+1. Execute the commands in the `schema.sql` script against your cluster.
-1. Execute the `data.sql` script against your cluster.
+1. Execute the commands in the `data.sql` script against your cluster.

 Now that your cluster is seeded with data, it's time to deploy and run the application on Azure.